SatoryKono/ChEMBL_data_acquisition/README.md

 The script writes a sample CSV twice using ``write_csv_deterministic`` and compares SHA-256 hashes.
 It requires the ``pandas`` package; install it with ``pip install pandas`` if it is not already available in your environment.
+This check also runs in the project's CI pipeline and will fail the build if the hashes differ.

 For very large tables, ``write_csv_deterministic`` accepts a ``chunksize`` argument which streams the CSV in smaller pieces to reduce memory usage: